ADD CONDITION

 Stop use and ask a doctor if your condition worsens, or if symptoms persist for more than 7 days or clear up and occur again within a few days.

-Is this product safe to use during pregnancy or while nursing?
+Is this product safe to use during pregnancy?

-Store it in a cool, dry place with the lid closed tightly.
+Store in a cool, dry place with the lid closed tightly.

 Packaging Info